deja-vu-platform/deja-vu/packages/cli/README.md

 `deja-vu`.
 As such, it is recommended that the command be run in the directory that contains the dv repo.

-The newly-created concept comes with four initial actions to serve as examples for each of the CRUD (create, read, update, and delete) operations.
+The newly-created concept comes with four initial components to serve as examples for each of the CRUD (create, read, update, and delete) operations.
 They are called `create-conceptname`, `delete-conceptname`, `show-conceptname`, and `update-conceptname`, under the assumption that `conceptname` is usually the name of the primary entity